zoheth/Matrix-Game/GameWorldScore/README.md

 <a name="Usage"></a>
 ## ✅ Usage
 #### World Generation <a name="world-generation"></a>
 Before evaluation, you should have the videos prepared.
 The videos should have a format of {prefix}_{action_name}.mp4.
 If you want to evaluate per environment, then the prefix should be index.
 Otherwise, it could be everything (e.g. basename of init_image).

-In our benchmark, we test 76 actions for 32 init_images, which generates 2432 videos in a format of follows, with _the same action grouped together_:
+For "temporal_consistency", "aesthetic_quality", "imaging_quality", "action_control", "motion_smoothness", and "object_consistency", we test 76 actions for 32 init_images, which generates 2432 videos in a format of follows, with _the same action grouped together_:
-- data
+- data_folder1
   - 0000_attack.mp4
   - 0001_attack.mp4
   - ...